match-com/match-graphql-starter/README.md

 ## Dependencies
 This repo already has the necessary dependencies as part of the packages.json.
 Just run `npm install` or `yarn install` while in the `gql_workshop` folder and your dependencies should install.
 That said, if you want to start from scratch, you will need the following dependencies:
-`apollo-cache-inmemory apollo-client apollo-link-http graphql graphql-anywhere graphql-tag qs react-apollo` *Note: These dependencies are required for this specific project.
+`apollo-cache-inmemory apollo-client apollo-link-http graphql graphql-anywhere graphql-tag qs react-apollo`
+* Note: These dependencies are required for this specific project.
 As you venture out on other GraphQL projects, your dependencies will vary depending on your needs.
+* To use the "freshly out of beta" graphql-hooks from Apollo, you will want to install `@apollo/react-hooks`

 ## Additional Resources